Byron0x7D2/SYSPRO/ASS1/README.md

 	- Same as before but reads until it finds the other end of the parentheses.

 The command function works the following way:
+ - It takes the following arguments:
+	- force_read, force_write, other_end: pipe ends for the next command to use in the recursion
+	- wait_pid: pid of the last executed process, so we canhave access to it for signals and to wait for it if necessary
+	- h: aliases ADT
+	- ca: history ADT
+	- fp: file we get input from, can either be stdin or a file that contains the next command to be executed
  - If it gets a Word:
 	- If it is the first word it received in this command, it checks if it is an alias, then it checks for wildcards inside the word.
 Last, it allocates memory and puts it in the argv array.
  - If it gets a Semicolumn: